fortran-lang/fprettify/README.md

 ## Examples

-Compare examples/before with examples/after to see fprettify in action.
+Compare examples/\*before.f90 (original Fortran files) with examples/\*after.f90 (reformatted Fortran files) to see what fprettify does.

 ## Installation